zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 - make sure both G & D has at least one hidden layer. (ensures both models have the universal approximate property and represent any probability distribution if given enough hidden unit)

 - Popular choices for GAN:
-  - Leaky ReLU (activation func for D) -- make sure the gradient can flow throught the entire architecture. (very important for GANs as G can only learn by receiving gradient from the discriminator)
+  - Leaky ReLU (activation func for D) -- like normal relu but with a small non-zero output for negative inputs. (make sure the gradient can flow throught the entire architecture.
+Very important for GANs as G can only learn by receiving gradient from the discriminator)
   - Hyperbolic Tangent (output activation func of G) -- data should be scale to [-1, 1]
   - Sigmoid -- output of D needs to be a probability, use sigmoid as output to enforce this constraint.